jmo-199/Computer-vision-edge-detecting/README.md

 - `scipy.io` for loading the train.mat file

 ### Execution:
-1. Ensure you have the necessary image files (1.png, train.png, test.png) in the notebook's directory.
+1. Ensure you have the necessary image files (1.png, 2-1.png, 2-2.png, 3.png, train.mat, train.png, test.png) in the notebook's directory.
 2. Install the required dependencies with:
    ```bash
    pip install opencv-python matplotlib numpy scipy